-- You can access the GigaVUE-FMs in the high availability group using the IPv4/IPv6 address (DNS name) that is used to form the High Availability group. - Do not access all three GigaVUE-FM instances at the same time, as this will impact the performance of the HA group. - You can deploy the three GigaVUE-FM HA virtual machines on a WAN link with a maximum latency of 200 ms. - Upgrading to software version 5.8.00 using the GUI or CLI of the previous version is not supported. - You cannot add a GigaVUE-FM Hardware Appliance and a GigaVUE-FM virtual machine in the same HA group. - The three GigaVUE-FM instances must be identical in terms of system configuration such as hard disk, memory, and network interfaces, which include domain server, ntp server, and name server. - VIP support is deprecated from software version 5.13.00.
+- You can access the GigaVUE-FMs in the high availability group using the IPv4/IPv6 address (DNS name) that is used to form the High Availability group. - Do not access all three GigaVUE-FM instances at the same time, as this will impact the performance of the HA group. - You can deploy the three GigaVUE-FM HA virtual machines on a WAN link with a maximum latency of 200 ms. - You cannot add a GigaVUE-FM Hardware Appliance and a GigaVUE-FM virtual machine in the same HA group. - The three GigaVUE-FM instances must be identical in terms of system configuration such as hard disk, memory, and network interfaces, which include domain server, ntp server, and name server. - VIP support is deprecated from software version 5.13.00.
 If VIP is configured in earlier GigaVUE-FM versions, it will be continued after upgrading to software version 5.13.00.
-However, you will be only able to delete the existing VIP, adding or updating the VIP is restricted. - Use the orchestrated upgrade procedure to upgrade the GigaVUE-FM instances if the software version of GigaVUE-FM is 5.10.00 and above.
+However, you will be only able to delete the existing VIP, adding or updating the VIP is restricted.

+- Use the orchestrated upgrade procedure to upgrade the GigaVUE-FM instances if the software version of GigaVUE-FM is 5.10.00 and above. - The Reload All or Reload any FM commands will work only if there is an active GigaVUE-FM instance in the HA group.